khalibartan/khalibartan.github.io/_posts/2016-07-22-GSoC-week-7-and-8.md

-﻿---
+---
 layout: post
 title: "Google Summer of Code week 7 and 8"

-excerpt: "MY PR for No-U-Turn-Sampler (NUTS) and NUTS with dual averaging has been merged PR [#706](https://github.com/pgmpy/pgmpy/pull/706).
+excerpt: "MY PR for No-U-Turn-Sampler (NUTS) and NUTS with dual averaging has been merged.
 Apart from that I made a slight change in API of all the continuous sampling algorithms.
 Earlier I made the `grad_log_pdf` argument to be optional.
 Also since PR which dealt with implementing `JointGaussianDistribution` has been merged, I also made changes to accommodate it."